 Consider who gets training in writing.
 Here in the U.S., our education system is failing the poor and people of color (and especially poor people of color).
 Going to college is increasingly something only affluent people can afford, and high school graduate proficiency in writing and reading skills correlate with income.
 The kind of writing most publishers would consider "good writing" almost always involves some measure of formal academic training.

 Consider who buys books.
 The bourgeois ability to spend significant chunks of money on books is largely found only among whites.
 Literature that caters to their culture, their stories, their perspectives, and their values will have a larger consumer base.
-Books about people of color typically do not sell as well.
 Publishers know this and publish accordingly.
-There are markets for other books, of course, but they are considered niche.
+There are markets for other books, of course, but they are considered niche and are held to much harsher standards.

 Publishing is expensive.
 Consider who has the money to publish books, and what their aesthetics are likely to be and what messages they want to perpetuate.
 What are the values they are likely to reflect when they take a chance on a book they think won't make money?